Muscle Recovery Taking Too Long? A Quick Checklist To Go Over

 Well, it depends on the nature of the workout with hiking, for instance, having less protein demand compared to strength training.

-All in all, amounts vary between 3 grams of protein per kilogram of body weight and 1.0 g/kg which is herald as the ideal range.
+All in all, amounts vary between 1 gram of protein per kilogram of body weight and 3.0 g/kg which is herald as the ideal range.

 You might also find it helpful to note that upping protein intake can offset a calorie deficiency so if you are keen on calorie restriction, then you can make up for it with excess protein.